cadekeenan/Hellooooo_World/README.md

 ## Description

-I can test my knowledge and understanding of GitHub repo's and understand how to *italicize*, **bold**, ~~strikethrough~~, and format different texts through the repo.
+I can test my knowledge and understanding of GitHub repo's and understand how to *italicize*, **bold**, ~~strikethrough~~, and format different texts as well as markdown syntax options through the repo.

 ## How to Run Program
 While there is no program here, if there was a theoretical program in this repo, it would look something like this: